 Gradual Development of Non-conceptual Compassion

 But non-conceptual compassion is not going to be like that.
-Naturally the compassion will be perfected.
-It will be genuine.
+Naturally the compassion will become perfected.
+It will manifest as genuine and courageous.
 That is why we call this non-conceptual compassion.

 How do you generally practice compassion?
 Investigate your own behavior carefully.
 Do you attach strings to your compassion?
 If so, just be aware that this is the case and make aspirations to change that motivation.
 Do you get discouraged when you practice compassion if things don’t go the way you expect them to turn out?
 We often do that.
 Don’t judge yourself, but just see this habit.